-From Figure 5.13, it can be seen that in Castle Hayne 12.5mm gradation mixture, the reduction in shear moduli at 10 Hz is 3.4% from unconditioned state to fully conditioned state and 9.12% from unconditioned state to fully conditioned state.
+From Figure 5.23, it can be seen that in the Castle Hayne S - 12.5 C mix, the reduction in shear moduli at 10 Hz is 3.4% from unconditioned state to fully conditioned state and 9.12% from unconditioned state to fully conditioned state.
 The corresponding reductions in shear moduli for same mixture without additives were 18% and 21%, respectively.
-Considering 12.5mm gradation for all mixtures, Castle Hayne mixture had the highest stiffness value in conditioned state and unconditioned state.
-Figure 5.17 and Table 5.9 show frequency sweep test results for Castle Hayne 9.5mm gradation mixtures.
-It can be seen that the reduction in shear moduli from unconditioned state to half conditioned and fully conditioned state at 10Hz are 15.5% and 15.89%, respectively.
+Figure 5.24 and Table 5.18 show frequency sweep test results for Castle Hayne 9.5mm gradation mixtures with lime.
+It can be seen that the reduction in shear moduli from unconditioned state to half conditioned and fully conditioned state at 10Hz are 15% and 16%, respectively.
 For mixtures of above gradation without lime addition, the corresponding values were 19% and 30%, respectively.
-Also considering all 9.5mm mixtures, Castle Hayne had higher shear moduli in both unconditioned state and fully conditioned state.
+Considering all 9.5mm mixtures, Castle Hayne had highest shear moduli in both unconditioned state and fully conditioned state.

-Fig 5.13 Plot of Complex Modulus vs. Frequency for Castle Hayne 12.5mm mixture (With Lime)
+Figure 5.23 Plot of Complex Modulus vs. Frequency for Castle Hayne $S-12.5\ C$ Mix (With Lime)

-Fig 5.14 Plot of Complex Modulus vs. Frequency for Castle Hayne 9.5mm mixture (With Lime)
+Figure 5.24 Plot of Complex Modulus vs. Frequency for Castle Hayne $S-9.5\ C$ Mix (With Lime)